w3c/wai-curricula/content/designer/forms-and-widgets.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate different types of error messages, including overall information about errors, specific information about each of the fields in error, and suggestions for correcting such errors when possible.
-Show examples of user interfaces with and without such error messages and explain that these enable several groups of people with disabilities to better interact and understand the contents.
 * Show examples of different mechanisms to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
 * Show examples of overlapping notifications in the context of complex applications.
 Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.
 Explain that defining mechanisms to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the mechanisms is a developers' responsibility.